Cookie preferences

 How has it been spreading?

-Our status as a designated pilot innovation school by the Ministry of Education has further increased visiting schools and organizations which can learn more about this and other Starfish-made innovations.
+Recognition as a designated pilot innovation school by the Ministry of Education has further enabled knowledge exchange, with visiting schools and organizations learning from the implementation of the STEAM Design Process and other Starfish-developed innovations.

 If I want to try it, what should I do?